(Image/Summit Racing)

 Author: Aaron Dolezal

 Aaron spent over 13 years as a Porsche and Audi technician before trading his wrenches for a keyboard to write for Summit Racing.
-Aaron enjoys being outdoorsy with his girlfriend and their dog, arguing with their three cats, and thinking about working on the 1991 Miata and old motorcycles in the garage.
+Aaron enjoys being outdoorsy with his girlfriend and their dog, arguing with their two cats, and thinking about working on the 1991 Miata and old motorcycles in the garage.